gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Generate solution for component with mixed sources
 - Generate solution for component with windows resource files

-## Story: Add hooks to allow the customization of the generated Visual Studio files

-- Expose `visualStudio` extension with `solutions` container of `VisualStudioSolution` and `projects` container of `VisualStudioProject`
-- Add `VisualStudioSolution.solutionFile.withText(Action<? super StringBuilder>)` to modify the solution files.
-- Add `VisualStudioProject.projectFile.withXml(Action<? super XmlProvider>)` and
-  `VisualStudioProject.filtersFile.withXml(Action<? super XmlProvider>)` to modify these files

-## Story: Create functional Visual Studio solution for multi-project build with multiple components

-- Change `VisualStudioProjectRegistry` so that it is a global service across all executing Visual Studio plugins
-- When adding a `VisualStudioProject` to the registry, include the Gradle project that owns the component in the key for that vs project.
-    - When adding a reference to a dependent project to a `VisualStudioProject`, supply a key that can be used to resolve the project and the mapped component+flavor+linkage.
-    - Add a function to get all `VisualStudioProject` instances from the registry for a particular Gradle project.
-- Each Gradle project only creates tasks for the projects and solutions related to it's components.
-- `VisualStudioProject` and `VisualStudioSolution` will need to deal with files rather than file names to be able to reference vs project files from other projects.
-- When creating a Visual Studio project for a native binary, create configurations for all buildable variants that differ only in `buildType` and `targetPlatform`.
-    - This prevents any problems where a partial graph will result in breaking existing solutions that use the same projects: the same visual studio project is always produced given a particular native binary.
-    - If multiple platform variants would not be differentiated based on architecture (Visual Studio 'platform), then include platform name in configuration name.
-- Visual studio project files will live with Gradle project that owns the relevant component.

-### Test Cases

-- Solution files for 2 executables that depend on different build types of the same shared library
-- All test cases for single project build should also function where components are in separate Gradle builds
-- Mixed multi-project with multiple components per project
-- Multi-project where :a:exe -> :b:lib1 -> :a:lib2 (Gradle project cycle)

-### Open Issues

-- Handle dependency cycles

 ## Story: Allow a component to choose from a set of defined Platform, BuildType and Flavor instances

 ### User visible changes